 If you own a flower press, you may use it for creating all kinds of beautiful items from adorning homemade cards to decorating your home, but have you ever thought to add your pressed creations to a cake?
+Learn how to make a pressed edible flower cake so you can spoil a loved one with this delicious work of art!

 Type of flowers to use